ItsDanik/rfidisk/README.md

 ---
 ## Manual Installation
-If install scripts fails, or you don't trust it, here are step by step instructions for manual installation of RFIDisk.
+If the install scripts fails, or you don't trust it, here are step by step instructions for manual installation of RFIDisk.

 ### Prerequisites
 The python script requires psutil and serial modules.
 Make sure to install them: